billgertz/MIAB_dns_api/README.md

 ## 1. Use Mail In A Box API to automatically issue cert

 First you need an Administrator account to use MIAB API and the name of your mail server.
+You'll also need the curl package to be installed. wget doesn't work at the moment.

 ```
 export $MIAB_Username="admin@yourbox.email"